RozbehSharahi/bootstrap_grids/README.md

 Predefined gridelements for bootstrap: Column grids, grids for simple accordions, tabs.

+## Note for update to v5

+The paths of TypoScript files have changed.
+Please ensure you reselect the template in your `sys_template` record.

 ## Contribution

 You will need docker installed for easy contribution and dev-setup.